Why Premier League is now at risk of missing out on fifth Champions League spot

 If applied last season, England would have finished in the top two along with the Netherlands.
 England’s coefficient was boosted by Manchester City winning the Champions League and West Ham winning the Europa Conference League.

-Both Manchester United and Newcastle United crashed out of the Champions League group stages before Christmas but Manchester City and Arsenal made it through to quarter-finals.
-Germany also has two quarter-finalists, Bayern Munich and Borussia Dortmund - who lost their first leg 2-1 at Atletico Madrid.
+Both Manchester United and Newcastle United crashed out of the Champions League group stages before Christmas, and Manchester City and Arsenal only made it through to quarter-finals.

-Germany have just one more team involved in Europe, Bayer Leverkusen, while England have three more clubs, Liverpool, West Ham and Aston Villa.
+Germany, however, have two Champions League semi-finalists, with Bayern Munich joined by Borussia Dortmund after they knocked out Atletico Madrid.
+Bundesliga champions Leverkusen could make it three European semi-finalists if they avoid defeat at West Ham.

+Despite its three Champions League teams being knocked out before the quarter-finals, Italy’s coefficient is looking strong because of its performances in the Europa League and Conference League.
+One of Rome or AC Milan will reach the Europa League semi-finals, while Atalanta are in a strong position to knock out Liverpool.
+Fiorentina also have the chance to reach the Conference League semi-finals.

 Meanwhile, Liverpool’s victory in the Carabao Cup final means seventh place will now carry entry to the Europa Conference League, assuming the Reds finish in the top four.